Poisoning in Children

 Flush the eye by holding the eyelid open and pouring a steady stream of lukewarm—not

 hot—water into the inner corner of the eye near the nose.
-If this is a child, you
+Be sure that the head is

 Poisonous fumes or gases